-- Document+Edit → Toggle Line Wrap (Ctrl + Shift + Y): Turns on line wrapping in the editor panel if it was off and vice versa.
-It has the same effect as the Line wrap preference. - Document+Edit → Toggle comment (Ctrl + Shift + ,): Comment the current selection of the current editor.
+- : Turns on line wrapping in the editor panel if it was off and vice versa.
+It has the same effect as the Line wrap preference. - contextual menu of current editor → Toggle comment (Ctrl + /): Comment the current selection of the current editor.
 If the selection already contains a comment the action removes the comment from around the selection.
 If there is no selection in the current editor and the cursor is not positioned inside a comment the current line is commented.
 If the cursor is positioned inside a comment then the commented text is uncommented.
-The action is also available on the popup menu of the editor panel.